-Hazing and Bullying Attorneys in Chicago
+Hazing and Bullying Injury Lawyer in Chicago

 Hazing is generally defined as some type of humiliating or dangerous task used as a form of initiation into a group.
 Bullying is a broader term but defined among the same lines, meaning any types of threats, abuse, or aggression against an individual.
 According to Stop Hazing, more than half of college students in some type of group experience hazing at some point during their time with them.
 Meanwhile, the National Bullying Prevention Center reports that almost one out of every four students report being bullied during the school year.